Watershed Stewardship Program

 Ptarmigan Meadows Defensible Space Project

 The RGHRP is partnering with a vast group of entities including RWEACT, Trout Unlimited, CPW, USFS, San Luis Valley Irrigation District, and Willow Creek Reclamation Committee on the Upper Rio Grande Assessment.

-The RGHRP designed 10 experimental plots within the burned area to investigate different methods that provide ground cover and increase soil water holding capacity in order to improve vegetative cover and reduce hillslope erosion.
-Long-term data will be collected from these plots and the results will influence the methods used in future wildfire restoration projects.
+The RGHRP designed 10 experimental plots within the burned area of the West Fork Complex Fire to investigate different methods that provide ground cover and increase soil water holding capacity in order to improve vegetative cover and reduce hillslope erosion.
+Five treatments were used at two different sites; the sites had different gradient slopes, and one site had livestock grazing.
+Long-term data are being collected from these plots, and the results will influence the methods used in future wildfire restoration projects.
 The implementation of this project was made possible through the donation of several mulch materials and the help of volunteers.